amesar/mlflow-examples/python/sklearn/README.md

 # mlflow-examples - sklearn

 ## Overview
-* Wine Quality Decision Tree Example
+* Wine Quality DecisionTreeRegressor Example
 * Is a well-formed Python project that generates a wheel
 * This example demonstrates all features of MLflow training and prediction.
 * Saves model in pickle format